idris-lang/Idris-dev/docs/proofs/example1.rst

           :width: 312px
           :height: 84px

-   * - The logic now looks like this:
+   * - The holes and what they depend on now looks like this:
      - .. image:: ../image/elabLogicEx1_2.png
-          :width: 126px
+          :width: 279px
-          :height: 45px
+          :height: 26px

    * - The term now looks like this:
      - ?{hole_0} ≈ λ x . ? {hole_2} . {hole_2} . {hole_0}